GeoscienceAustralia/uncover-ml/docs/installation.rst

 For convenience, the above commands can be placed in your ``~/.profile``.
 This will run the above commands everytime you open a new session on Raijin.
-Alternatively, if you already have a configuration in your path you'd like to preserve but don't want to type the above commands every time, you can source the ``uncover-ml/pbs/setup_hpc.sh`` script to perform the above commands as needed.
+Alternatively, if you already have a configuration in your profile you'd like to preserve but don't want to type the above commands every time, you can source the ``uncover-ml/pbs/setup_hpc.sh`` script to perform the above commands as needed.

-Create a virtualenv for uncoverML and activate it:
+Create a virtualenv for UncoverML and activate it:

 .. code:: bash